fluxcd/helm-controller/docs/spec/v2alpha1/helmreleases.md

 	// +optional
 	Suspend bool `json:"suspend,omitempty"`

 	// ReleaseName used for the Helm release.
-Defaults to a composition of
+Defaults to the name of the HelmRelease.
-	// '[ReleaseNamespace-]Name'.
 	// +kubebuilder:validation:MinLength=1
 	// +kubebuilder:validation:MaxLength=53
 	// +kubebuilder:validation:Optional